Huddle Metric Library

 How the metric library is structed:

-To help with your selection, metrics are grouped into four signal areas to help you understand what kind of insight each metric provides.
+To help with your selection, metrics are grouped into three signal areas to help you understand what kind of insight each metric provides.

 Strong Huddle pulses draw a small number of metrics across different signal areas to maintain balance and actionability.